Dog-Friendly Esperance: Visiting Esperance with a Dog

 The town centre of Esperance lies right next to a beautiful foreshore and it’s possible to stroll all the way along it.
 Starting from the Taylor Street Jetty near the Southern Ports area (which is not accessible to the public), it’s possible to keep walking for nearly 5km to the far end of Castletown Quays Beach.

-Along the way you’ll pass by stretches of beaches, multiple jetties (at least one that dogs can walk out on), and through parks dotted with picnic tables and other amenities, as you follow the footpath along the foreshore.
+Along the way you’ll pass by stretches of beaches and multiple jetties (at least one that dogs can walk out on) and through parks dotted with picnic tables and other amenities, as you follow the footpath along the foreshore.
 Look out for the Lighthouse Sculpture (near the Taylor Street Jetty) and the Whale Tail Sculpture (in the James St Precinct).

 It’s the perfect place for a stroll with your pup, whether the whole length or just one part.
 The section between the Tanker Jetty and Chaplin Street in Castletown is off-leash between 5-8am and 4-8pm.
 From 8am to 4pm dogs should be on-leash, plus at all times in the area west of the Tanker Jetty (although I noticed locals have a relaxed approach).

 One of the must-do sightseeing options in Esperance is to drive along the Great Ocean Drive tourist route, looping around the western side of town along the magnificent coastline.
-At 40km long, it’s easily done in 1-2 hours, but you could also spend a whole day.
+At 40km long, it’s easily done in 1-2 hours, but you could also spend a whole day, stopping along the way.

-The biggest attraction along the way are the many gorgeous, white sandy beaches the drive meanders past.
-Along the way you’ll find the pet-friendly West Beach, Blue Haven, Salmon Beach, Fourth Beach, Ten Mile Lagoon and Eleven Mile Beach.
+The biggest attraction along the drive are the many gorgeous, white sandy beaches it meanders past.
+Along the way you’ll pass by West Beach, Blue Haven, Salmon Beach, Fourth Beach, Ten Mile Lagoon and Eleven Mile Beach, all that are pet-friendly (see above for full details).

 It’s also worthwhile stopping at the Rotary Lookout, the starting point for multiple walks, including to Lovers Cove (see more below).
 Dogs are also welcome to join you at Observatory Point, a top spot for whale watching, or on a visit to the windfarms.

-As its not connected to the rest of the WA power grid and is a rather windy location, Esperance was home to both the first research windfarm and the first commercial windfarm in Australia.
-It’s possible to visit both as a side trip on the Grand Ocean Drive, with no restrictions on pets joining you.
+As it’s not connected to the rest of the WA power grid and is a rather windy location, Esperance was home to both the first research windfarm and the first commercial windfarm in Australia.
+It’s possible to visit the site of both as a side trip on the Grand Ocean Drive, with no restrictions on pets joining you.

 Closest to town is the Salmon Beach Windfarm.
-Since being decommissioned, only one out of the six turbines remains, accessed by a short walking trail, with multiple information panels along the path.
+Since being decommissioned many years ago, only one out of the six turbines remains, accessed by a short walking trail, with multiple information panels along the path.
+I recommend stopping to learn more.

 Every year Southern Right Whales can be seen migrating along the Esperance coastline.
 If you visit between June and October, you have a chance to spot these giants, either frolicking off the shore or resting in Esperance’s protected bays.